A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Qubit and Quantum Computational Models

 We now turn our attention from the theoretical definition to a more physical one.
-Any physical system whose state space can be described by $\mathbb{C}^2$ can serve as a qubit's physical realization.
-These systems are referred to as quantum \textit{two-level} systems, as their state can be described by a vector in a 2-dimensional Hilbert space.
+Any physical system whose state space can be described by $\mathbb{C}^2$ can serve as a qubit's physical realization.\footnote{\h{some physical realizations of qubits are discussed in the appendix (\autoref{sec:physical_realization}). }} These systems are referred to as quantum \textit{two-level} systems, as their state can be described by a vector in a 2-dimensional Hilbert space.
 The state of an isolated quantum mechanical system composed by $n$ two-level system, called \textit{quantum $n$-register}, is described by a vector in a $2^n$-dimensional Hilbert space ($\mathcal{H}^{2^n}$).
-This means that a state of a $n$-register can represent the superposition of $2^n$ basis states, which is the cornerstone of the quantum parallelism exploited by the quantum computational models.
+This means that a state of an $n$-register can represent the superposition of $2^n$ basis states, which is the cornerstone of quantum parallelism.
 Formally, an n-register state can be described by the linear combination of the basis vector $\{\ket{0}, \dots \ket{2^n-1}\}$: